2021–22 European windstorm season: Storm Franklin

 Storm Franklin, known in Germany as Storm Antonia, was first noted by the United Kingdom's Met Office on 12:00 UTC on 19 February.
 The next day, the Met Office would name it Franklin.
 Franklin would be last noted on 22 February.
 Franklin would be the third windstorm in a week to be named by the Met Office, the first time since they started naming windstorms in 2015.
 In total, Franklin would cause around $754 million (2022 USD) in damages, and two fatalities in Normandy, France.
 In Ireland, over 29,000 homes and businesses lost power.

 Storm Bianca

 Storm Bianca was named on 25 February by the Italian meteorological service, and later affected Greece from 26 to 28 February.

 Storm Filippos

 Storm Filippos was named on 8 March by the Greek meteorological service.
 The storm was characterized by a cold wave and snowfall in Greece.
 On 13 March the lowest temperature recorded was -16,8 °C at Mavrolithari.

 Storm Celia

-Storm Celia was named on 13 March because of its impacts across Portugal, Spain and Morocco, including heavy rain and accumulation of Saharan dust in parts of Spain.
+Storm Celia was named on 13 March because of its impacts across Portugal, Spain and Morocco, including heavy rain and accumulation of Saharan dust in parts of Spain, causing yellow skies.
 The same system was named Elke by Germany's FUB.

 The Saharan dust was deposited as far north as south-eastern England due to storm being centered over north Africa and the anti-cyclonic winds carrying the sand north.